dr-m/wg21/trans_mutex.md

 on Linux or OpenBSD.

-The prototype implementation [@atomic_sync] is based on a C++11 implementation that is part of [@mariadb_server] 10.6 (using futex-like operations on Linux, OpenBSD, and Microsoft Windows).
+The prototype implementation [@atomic_sync] is based on a C++11 implementation that is part of [@mariadb_server] starting with version 10.6, using futex-like operations on Linux, OpenBSD, FreeBSD, DragonFly BSD and Microsoft Windows.
 That code base also includes a thin wrapper of Microsoft `SRWLOCK` for those cases where `update_lock()` is not needed.
+On operating systems for which a futex-like interface has not been implemented, the wait queues that futexes would provide are simulated with mutexes and condition variables, which incurs some storage overhead.

-The `transactional_lock_guard` has been tested on GNU/Linux on POWER 8 (with runtime detection of the POWER v2.09 Hardware Trace Monitor) and on IA-32 and AMD64 (with runtime detection of Intel TSX-NI a.k.a.
+The `transactional_lock_guard` has been tested on GNU/Linux on POWER 8 (with runtime detection of the POWER v2.09 Hardware Transactional Memory) and on IA-32 and AMD64 (with runtime detection of Intel TSX-NI a.k.a.
 RTM).

 The `transactional_lock_guard` implementation has also been tested on